Mathematical Engineering is a combination of IT and Mathematics.

 In the first year, you will become acquainted with the broad mathematical engineering field.
-You follow mathematical courses, but also programming, networking and English.
-You will immediately put what you've learned to practical use during projects and assignments.
+You follow mathematical courses, but also programming and English.
+You will put into practice what you've learned immediately during projects and assignments.

 Year two is all about increasing your mathematical and IT skills, such as advanced programming techniques, including object-oriented programming and software engineering.